 Commercial and regulatory

 Alex’s other recent regulatory work includes acting for the Civil Aviation Authority in a number of regulatory investigations.

-Alex frequently acts in appeals against decisions of the Information Commissioner, and was until recently a contributing author to the Freedom of Information Journal.
-She is currently instructed by the Commissioner in its appeal to the Upper Tribunal in Driver v ICO.
+Alex frequently acts in matters concerning freedom of information and data protection, and was until recently a contributing author to the Freedom of Information Journal.
+She recently acted for the Commissioner in its successful appeal to the Upper Tribunal in Information Commissioner v Driver UKUT 333 (AAC).